barneyrolph/data-analytics-power-bi-report560/README.md

 -----------
 This repo documents a data analysis PowerBI project I have worked on to practise my skills.

-Here are the steps I followed to create a mock report using some sales data:
+Here are the steps I followed to create a mock PowerBI report using some sales data:

 - Imported data from several sources including: a csv file, a zip folder of csv files which I merged into one table, Azure Blob Storage, an SQL database.
 - Removed data either because it was unneeded, duplicated or sensitive.